 Niagara Falls – Things to do in Upstate NY

 The first thing you might think of when you consider possible destinations in Upstate New York is probably Niagara Falls.
-And no wonder – The majestic waterfall (technically, three waterfalls) is one of the most breathtaking sites in North America.
+And no wonder – The majestic waterfall (technically, three waterfalls) is one of the most breathtaking sites in North America and definitely a top USA Bucket List item.

 It’s hard to go wrong when visiting Niagara Falls, but there are a few tips to consider to make your trip as memorable and enjoyable as possible.